dodokek/Mandelbrot-Fractal/README.md

  This means that if our screen size is 800 x 600, there is a posssibility of doing 800 * 600 * 256 = **122 880 000 iterations** per drawing cycle

 The performance of this approach is nothing more than really slow. **FPS: 7**
->Test are made on Honor Magic book.
+>Tests were made on Honor Magic book.
 Core i5 9th gen. No optimization flags

 We definetly need to do something with it...
 Wait, I have an idea!